Gettr: Chinese government influence operations

+Use of platform to threaten U.S. officials

+On July 29, 2024, in response to a subpoena, Gettr provided "approximately 4,359 posts/replies" from a Virginia man targeting public officials including President Joe Biden, Vice President Kamala Harris and FBI Director Christopher Wray.
+The man was charged with making death threats.

 Platform

 Gettr has been described as a conservative social media platform.
-Gettr described itself at launch as a " social network", and bills itself as an alternative to mainstream social networks, writing in a mission statement that its aims include "fighting cancel culture, promoting common sense, defending free speech, challenging social media monopolies, and creating a true marketplace of ideas".
+Gettr described itself at launch as a "non-bias social network", and bills itself as an alternative to mainstream social networks, writing in a mission statement that its aims include "fighting cancel culture, promoting common sense, defending free speech, challenging social media monopolies, and creating a true marketplace of ideas".
 The name is a portmanteau of "getting together", or "get together".

 Gettr's user interface and feature set have been described as very similar to those of Twitter, with some journalists describing it as a "clone".
 Users can write posts on the platform of up to 777 characters in length, upload images, and upload and edit videos that are up to three minutes long.
 Users can repost other users' posts, as well as explore a feed of trending topics.
 Some users can import their content from Twitter and mirror their Twitter feeds on Gettr.
 The platform also includes the ability for users to be verified.
 The app is rated "M" for "mature" in app stores, meaning it is recommended for those 17 years of age and older.
 Miller said that the platform plans to add monetization via a "tipping" feature, livestreaming, and a platform to facilitate political donations.
 Technology journalist Kara Swisher described Gettr in an episode of the podcast Pivot as easy to use and as "a cleaner Twitter", but said "it suffers from a lot of misinformation".